 University of Alabama in Huntsville maintains compliance efforts consistent with 40 CFR 112 and the University's SPCC Plan.
 The SPCC Plan addresses the University's program to manage oil and other petroleum products defined by 40 CFR 112.7(2) and 40 CFR 112.7(4).
 This includes the management of fuel oils, gasoline, lubricating oils, hydraulic and dielectric fluids as they are utilized and stored on University of Alabama in Huntsville's campus.
-The plan includes guidance for inspection of all applicable containers (fuel tanks, generators, elevators and drums) monthly and all transformers annually.
+The University inspects all applicable containers (fuel tanks, generators, elevators and drums) monthly and all transformers annually.
 These routine inspections evaluate the condition of the containers to ensure proper functionality and management to prevent releases to the environment.